Appealing your result

 - Review of appeal

-If you are dissatisfied with the response you can raise a formal appeal by completing the Notice of formal academic appeal and sending this to the email address indicated on the form within 10 working days of receiving the outcome of your local appeal.
-You may not add additional grounds for appeal which were not raised at the local stage.
-If your grounds are admissible your case will be heard by a formally scheduled meeting of the Academic Appeals Panel.
+If you are dissatisfied with the response you can raise a formal appeal by completing the Notice of formal academic appeal and sending this to the email address indicated on the form within 10 working days of receiving the outcome of the earlier stage.
+If your grounds are admissible a Case Officer will be assigned to to prepare a report on your case for an Appeal Manager.
+Depending on its complexity your case may be resolved at that stage (upheld or rejected) or it may be referred to a formally scheduled meeting of the Academic Appeals Panel.

 If you are dissatisfied with the outcome of the formal appeal, you can request a review of your appeal by completing the request for a Review of Appeal form and sending this to the email address indicated on the form within 10 working days of receiving the outcome of your formal appeal - although the grounds for a review are limited.
 Following this stage you have the right to take further action through the Office of the Independent Adjudicator (OIA).